cacttus/BR2/project/tasks.md

 	- [ ] Componentize "Model" class, and put it in a logical place, such as on the Armature, or as a "component"
 	- [ ] *Dynamic skinning* where, mesh skin is a *component* and their *skin* is a separate component on WorldObject that points to the given mesh.
 We should copy Blender's data format.
 Armature is a child of the object.

+## Mine City, Enhancements, Phase I
+- [ ] Simplify the UI to work with the UI design for this game.
+(Which should update UI performance)\
+- [ ] Implement hard coded x/y locations.
+- [ ] Remove percentages.
+- [ ] Asynchronous UI layout routine.

+- [ ] Story: Create a new Peon.

+- [ ] Story: Be able to click on a toolbelt item and drag it from your inventory to your toolbelt.
+		- [ ] Tab Bar
+			- [ ] TabItem
+			- [ ] Temporary Tab vs Permanent Tab
+		- [ ] Inventory Window.
+			- [ ] Scrollbars, for more info
+			- [ ] Organize Inventory Items.
+		- [ ] ToolBelt Slots

+- [ ] Story: Be able to exit the game.
+	- [ ] Hamburger Menu (top right):
+		- [ ] Settings
+			- [ ] Fullscreen toggle button
+		- [ ] Exit Game

+- [ ] Story: Be able to dig the ground, and place items on the ground.
+	- [ ] Mine Tool.
+		- [ ] Move mine tool from inventory to toolbelt

+- [ ] Story: Be able to build paths for the peons to navigate.
+	- [ ] Path Builder Tab & Path Builder Toolbar item

 ## Future
 - [ ] CMake integration.
 Test on iOS, Linux, Android.